Morfa Nefyn to Porth Dinllaen

 Peninsula.
 Fork right (if travelling east to west) on to the B4412 in the

-fenced section, go through a kissing gate and follow the right hand field
+lane and go through a kissing gate to the pond and turn right.
+Between the

-left and between this and the farm buildings, turn left through a metal
+pond and the farm buildings, turn left through a metal kissing gate then

 Follow the right